GreatlyImprovedTechnology/UB1804/README.md

 5. Run UB1804/AfterInstall.sh
 6. Run UB1804/SetHostname.sh*
 7. If using this machine for software development, run InstallPythonDev.sh
+8. Install PyCharm CE via the Ubuntu Software tool in the GUI

 Server
 1. Copy ssh keys from another server using SetUpSSH.sh